 - registering on time and providing accurate and honest information;

 - lodging information in a manner, and within a timeframe, approved by the Commissioner of State Revenue;

 - reporting information and related evidence as required; and

 - voluntarily paying a liability and avoiding enforcement action.

-Although voluntary compliance is preferred, the SRO will continue to apply appropriate interventions, where necessary, to collect outstanding revenue.
+Although voluntary compliance is preferred, we will continue to apply appropriate interventions, where necessary, to collect outstanding revenue.